John Mather (artist): Arrival and establishment in Melbourne

 In April 1879 he exhibited 11 works at the Annual Exhibition of the Victorian Academy of Arts and was noted as a large exhibitor.
-He exhibited two oils, Yarra Flats and Evening on the Yarra, and nine watercolours, A Woodland Path Scotland; Sketch near Essendon; Spring-time Scotland; Sketch on Brighton Beach; Lagoon, Yarra Flats; On the Tamar, Tasmania; Old Cottage, Argyllshire Scotland; Old Huts, Isle of Mull, Scotland and A Grey Day, Glen Falloch, Scotland, notably a number had titles indicating a Scottish subject.
+He exhibited two oils, Yarra Flats and Evening on the Yarra, and nine watercolours, A Woodland Path Scotland; Sketch near Essendon; Spring-time Scotland; Sketch on Brighton Beach; Lagoon, Yarra Flats; On the Tamar, Tasmania; Old Cottage, Argyllshire Scotland; Old Huts, Isle of Mull, Scotland and A Grey Day, Glen Falloch, Scotland.

 In 1879 he was described as a young artist under engagement to Messrs.
 Gillow and Co. the firm entrusted with the decoration of Mandeville Hall at Toorak, now known as Loreto Mandeville Hall.
-On 19 December 1879, John Mather's tender of £4700 for the internal decorations of the Exhibition Buildings was accepted by the Building Committee of the International Exhibition.
+On 19 December 1879, Mather's tender of £4700 for the internal decorations of the Exhibition Buildings was accepted by the Building Committee of the International Exhibition after providing "other evidence of the possession of special ability."

-John Mather exhibited again in 1880 and 1881.
+Mather exhibited again in 1880 and 1881.
 On 27 October 1881 he was elected to the Council of the Victorian Academy of Arts.
-In April 1882 he exhibited a number of oil paintings and water colours at the annual exhibition of the Academy, Noted for his industriousness: there are no less than 11 works bearing his name.
-Most of them are of rural or woodland scenery, rendered with much artistic feeling, whether in oil or water-colour.
+In April 1882 he exhibited a number of oil paintings and water colours at the annual exhibition of the Academy, Noted for his industriousness: "there are no less than 11 works bearing his name.
+Most of them are of rural or woodland scenery, rendered with much artistic feeling, whether in oil or water-colour."
 Later that year he exhibited another six works in the First Black and White Exhibition of the Academy.

 He was married on 16 October 1882 to Miss Jessie Pines Best, a daughter of Captain James Best, a pilot of Hobson's Bay.
 Together they had one daughter and three sons; Margaret Playfair, John Allan, Louis Melville (died in infancy), and Leslie Frank Strand (died in 1919).